 - RUSSIA: According to Best Masters and MBAs Ranking Worldwide, EMAS MBA is within the top-4 full-time on campus MBAs in Russia (hundreds of programs are evaluated).

-- RUSSIA: According to Russian National MBA ranking, EMAS takes 1st and 2nd place among the schools with online and blended learning MBAs in Russia.
+- RUSSIA: According to Russian National MBA ranking, EMAS takes 1st place among the schools with online and blended learning MBAs & Executive MBAs in Russia.

-2. What does accreditation mean?
+3. What do Private academic accreditations mean?
 Is there any accreditation which is applicable to every school in every region of the world?
 What guarantees the quality of MBA programs?
 How can you check it?

-A universal MBA accreditation applicable to all business schools operating anywhere in the world does not exist.
-In fact there are hundreds of different MBA accreditation bodies located in different parts of the world and in competition with one another.
+There is no a universal Private academic accreditation applicable to all business schools.
+In fact there are hundreds of different Private academic accreditation bodies located in different parts of the world, they are in competition with one another.
 Any accreditation is paid for, this is how accreditation bodies make money.
 Giving a Private academic accreditation to a school is the business of an accreditatin body.

-3. What are the types of MBA schools and which type is usually subject to accreditation?
+4. What are the types of MBA schools and which type is usually subject to a Private academic accreditation?
 Why?
 Which type suits you the best?

 Normally, MBA and Executive MBA programs are delivered in two types of schools, and characteristics of a certain program depend on the type of the respected school.
 A smart student is supposed to choose exactly the type of school which corresponds to his/her goals and expectations the most.
 Choosing the wrong type of school will cause dissatisfaction and a student will not achieve the results he/she has expected.